yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 ## Getting started with this assignment

 Start by accepting our [invitation](https://classroom.github.com/a/xDVyfLJZ).
 It will create a Github repository for you which will include the starter code for this assignment.
-Run npm install within `./client` and `./server` to fetch the dependencies.
-You should not install any additional dependencies: **‘package.json’ must be unchanged**.
+Run `npm install` in the root directory to fetch all dependencies for the `client`, `server`, and `shared` folders.
+You should not install any additional dependencies: **'package.json' must be unchanged**.
 You should also not delete the **package-lock.json** file.

+{: .note }
+**Note:** You may see warnings about vulnerabilities after running npm install.
+These should be ignored.
+Do NOT run `npm audit fix` or `npm audit fix --force` as this will change your package-lock.json file.

 {: .note }
 Refer to [IP1](https://neu-se.github.io/CS4530-Fall-2025/assignments/ip1) for instructions related to setting up MongoDB, setting environment variables, and running the client and server.